idamoltke/LocalNgsRelate/README.md

 zcat LWK.mafs.gz | cut -f5 |sed 1d > LWK.freq
 ```

+NB.
+To make things as simple and easy to follow as possible we here simply assumed that the set of SNP sites to include in the analysis was already available (in the files LWK.sites and LWK.chr).
+However note that LocalNgsRelate is built on an assumption that there is no linkage disequilibrium (LD) in the data.
+In practice this means the sites have to be pruned for LD.
+The this can be tricky to do as LD estimation from low-depth NGS data is not trivial to do.
+In the paper describing LocalNgsRelate we therefore explored a simple scheme for pruning simply based on SNP distance which worked fairly well and seemed fairly robust to the choice of distance.
+Specifically, we used the following PLINK command to thin down to 1 SNP every 20kb :

+plink -tfile LWK --geno 0.3 --bp-space 20000 --make-just-bim --out LWK.thin

+Note that the optimal distance may differ between population since LD patterns do.
+As a rule of thumb one needs to prune more on populations with more LD (so e.g. in humans one needs to prune less in African populations than in other populations).

 ###	Analysing selected pairs
 Let’s now try to infer IBD tracks for the 5 pairs of individuals in the example dataset mentioned above (in .
 We can do this from the command line by first creating a folder for the results where you want it on you compute and moving into this folder: